Go Back

 Make the mustard sauce:

-• Add oil to a high-sided pan and bring to a temperature of 350°F/175°C on a candy thermometer.
-You can also test the temperature by adding a little of the breadcrumbs, if they sizzle it’s ready.
+• Add oil to a high-sided pan and bring it to 175°C (350°F).
+You can check the temperature with a kitchen thermometer or by dropping in a few breadcrumbs; if they sizzle immediately, the oil is ready.

 Video